DataBiosphere/toil/docs/running.rst

 See :ref:`installationAWS` to get setup for running on AWS.

 Having followed the :ref:`quickstart` guide, the user can run their **HelloWorld.py** script on a distributed cluster just by modifiying the run command.
-We'll even use the **AWS Jobstore**, which uses S3 as a intermediate job store.
+We'll use the **AWS Jobstore**, which uses S3 as a intermediate job store.

 Place the HelloWorld.py script on the leader node, and run::